By: Jamie Buerger

 We're not going to sugarcoat it: Saving up for your first house is a serious goal that demands serious effort.
 And to really get a jump on it, amassing that kind of money—usually 20 percent of the cost of a home—takes more than just opening a traditional savings account and contributing to it whenever you feel like it.
 It takes dedication, skill and savvy.
 In other words, you need a plan of attack.

 First order of business: Meet with a lender to find out how much of a mortgage you qualify for (or calculate it online), and determine how long it will take you to save up the down payment.
 Then you need to take a good, hard look at your budget.
 To help you figure out the quickest path to reach your savings goal, we culled easy-to-implement tips and tricks that helped real people like you turn their homeownership dream into their dream home.
+Here’s some ideas for how to save for a down payment.

 If you don't already, start tracking your spending ASAP.
 “You can't change what you don't measure," says personal finance whiz Laura Adams.
 “Looking at the nitty-gritty of where your money is going can be very eye-opening and help you identify where to cut back."
 This is especially true if you've been making big sacrifices, but still aren't seeing your savings grow as fast as you want it to.
 There are a lot of little ways to save—you could skip the morning latte, cut off cable TV or negotiate a cheaper phone plan, for example.
 “These small cuts can add to your fund in big ways over time."

 “I saved for 12 years, starting at age 28 and buying my first home at 40.
 The first few years I brought lunch and used a spreadsheet to track my spending.
 I didn't take a lot of vacations or order takeout or take taxis.
-Having friends with similar values who weren't into expensive stuff made this easy—we cooked and went to cheap restaurants and dive bars, and went to movies and ushered at plays to get in free." —Cara, New Jersey
+Having friends with similar values who weren't into expensive stuff made this easy—we cooked and went to cheap restaurants and dive bars, and went to the movies and ushered at plays to get in free." —Cara, New Jersey

 Downsize Your Current Home